ashmichheda/SQL-Stanford-Lagunita/README.md

 # SQL-Stanford-Lagunita
-My solutions to Database SQL course by Stanford
+My solutions to Database SQL course by Stanford University